\documentclass[11pt,notitlepage]{article}

 \setlength{\itemsep}{0pt plus 0.3ex}

-%{\refssize \input{refs.tex}}
+{\refssize \input{refs.tex}}

 \end{thebibliography}